 NHDOS contracted with a 3rd party vendor in 2017, Iteris, Inc., to purchase INSPECT software with the approval of FMCSA.
-The annual hosting and maintenance cost for the performance period of this grant is \$25,000.00.
+The annual hosting and maintenance cost for the performance period of this grant is \$21,000.00.

-NHDOS applied for the 2018 High Priority grant to purchase and implement a CVIEW software application.
-If approved a RFP will be developed and posted in accordance with NH procurement laws and policies.
+NHDOS recieved 2018 High Priority grant funding to purchase and implement a CVIEW software application.
+NHSP will begin to develop an RFP and post in accordance with NH procurement laws and policies.
 A vendor will be selected and a contract will be submitted to NH Governor & Counsel for approval.
-We have estimated the annual Operations and Maintenance cost based on inquiries we have made in anticipation of receiving 2018 High Priority funds.
-We do not have a vendor and EIN number at this time as we will not proceed until we have received HP funding.
-This line was reduced from \$80,000 to \$60,500 with the final award.
+We do not have a vendor and EIN number at this time.
+We have estimated the annual Operations and Maintenance cost based on inquiries made.